 -- John Adams, second President of the United States

-If President John Adams was right--that we must have in our minds a minimal sense of right and wrong--then as a people we must hold our government to that same standard.
+If President John Adams was right that we must have a minimal sense of right and wrong, then we must hold our government to that same standard as a people.

 May I close with a quote from the late William F. Buckley, who wrote more in one sentence than I have said in this entire post: